More than 250 years ago, Robert Rogers wrote 28 rangers rules for guerilla warfare that are still being used by the U.S. Army Rangers.

 28 Rangers Rules

 That year on Rogers Island (named after him) he wrote the Rules of Ranging, a manual for guerilla warfare.
 Rogers Island was a British fortress strategically located in the Hudson River.
-So many troops were stationed there during the French and Indian War it became the third largest community in North America after New York and Boston.
+So many troops stayed there during the French and Indian War, the only larger North American communities were New York and Boston.

 Rogers trained his men on the island.
 He gave his men live fire exercises, which the British thought a waste of ammunition.

-After the war he went to England to get paid for his services.
+After the war ended, Robert Rogers went to England to get paid for his services.
 He didn’t.
 But while there he made some money publishing his journals, A Concise Account of North America and a stage play, Ponteach [Pontiac]: or the Savages of America (1766), which portrayed American Indians in a sympathetic way.

-In 1937, Kenneth Roberts wrote a novel about Rogers Rangers, and made up Standing Orders from the 28 rangers rules.
-Roberts’ version of Rogers' Rules is included in the U.S. Army Ranger Handbook.
+In 1937, Kenneth Roberts wrote a novel about Rogers Rangers called Northwest Passage.
+In it, he made up Standing Orders from the 28 rangers rules.
+Roberts’ version of Roger's rangers rules is now included in the U.S. Army Ranger Handbook.

 “Have your musket clean as a whistle, hatchet scoured, sixty rounds powder and ball, and be ready to march at a minute's warning” is taken from: